Last Updated on by

 Who wins?
 When it comes to design, Tile does not give you a lot in terms of color options, while TrackR does.
 However, Tile has a more attractive design than TrackR’s circular coin-like form.
-Tile also has affordable trackers, with the Tile Mate selling for only $20.
-Even the Tile Sport and Tile Style, which have better specifications, are priced competitively at $25.
-This is the same price as the TrackR Pixel and cheaper than the TrackR Bravo, which sells for $29.99.
+Tile also has affordable trackers with the Tile Mate.
+Even the Tile Sport and Tile Style, which have better specifications, are priced competitively.
+That has the same price as the TrackR Pixel and cheaper than the TrackR Bravo.
 TrackR also has the lightest devices, both lighter than the lightest Tile version: Mate.

 When you buy Tile or TrackR, you should be aware that it finds your lost things rather well when it is in Bluetooth range.
 Tile surely wins this with the Style and Sport, giving you more leeway with a Bluetooth range of 200 feet.
 TrackR’s devices only have a maximum range of 100 feet.
 Some users, however, have noted that the Bluetooth range for TrackR is severely more limited than advertised; it only gives you around 60 or 70 feet.
 What’s more, once you go out of range, TrackR finds it difficult to re-connect with your phone.

 All of Tile’s devices have some degree of water and dust resistance, allowing them to be submerged in water for up to 30 minutes.
 This helps make Tile a good choice for pet tracking.
-TrackR’s devices are not waterproof, and you have to buy a water-resistant case, which will cost you $10.
+TrackR’s devices are not waterproof, and you have to buy a water-resistant case.

 Tile Style and Tile Sport have the loudest alarm volumes at 98 decibels.
 The more affordable Tile Mate and Tile Slim both have 88-decibel alarms.
 TrackR Bravo, meanwhile, has a rated 82-decibel alarm, but some users are complaining that it is difficult to hear.